nettings/gpioctl/README.md

 $ gpioctl -U osc.udp://239.0.0.254:3000 -R Digital -S Digital -r 17,27,master,osc.udp://239.0.0.254:3000,4 -s 6,master,osc.udp://239.0.0.254:3000
 ```
 If your slave has a card with multiple channels such as the
-[AudioInjector Octo](https://audioinjector.net), you can use link multiple
+[AudioInjector Octo](https://audioinjector.net), you can link multiple
 channels to your slave instance:
 ```
 $ gpioctl -U osc.udp://239.0.0.254:3000 -R DAC1 -R DAC2 -R DAC3 -R DAC4
 ```
-(The Octo does not have a mute switch in its mixer.)
+(The Octo does not have a mute switch in its mixer, so we only use faders
+here.)

 Note that liblo does not reliably support IPv6 multicast, and that TCP
 support in gpioctl should be considered broken.